barked theory

 Relevance to Urban and Architectural Design

-The project reflects an evolution of the subject’s architectural
+Barked reflects an evolution of Ouellette’s architectural

-ethos.
+legacy.
 As a past Director of the University of Toronto's Information

 Technology Design Centre, he pioneered interdisciplinary strategies